Derek Chisora vs. Joseph Parker: Fight details

-Main Event

 From the opening bell, Chisora started a fast pace, sending Parker to the canvas with an overhand right, just seven seconds into the first round.
 As the early rounds progressed, Chisora continued to fight aggressively on the front foot, closing the distance and applying sustained pressure, landing hooks to body and head on the inside, forcing Parker to be backed up against the ropes repeatedly.
 As Parker worked behind the jab, boxing at long range defensively.
 In the middle rounds, Chisora maintained his high output and remained on the offensive, pressing forward, successfully landing a series of hard right hands and body shots.
 With Parker responding, leading with solid jabs and quick combination punches on the outside.
 In the later rounds, Chisora continued setting the pace, fighting up close, attempting to outwork Parker with his output.
 As Parker rallied in the latter stages, feinting effectively with his left hand and throwing several scoring flurries on the back foot.
 With both Chisora and Parker exchanging punches in the final round.
 Parker won by a controversial split decision with scores of 116–111, 115–113 in his favour, and 115–113 in favour of Chisora.
+Compubox showed that Chisora landed 245 of his 613 punches thrown (40%) and Parker landed 181 of his 593 thrown (31%).
+Chisora did have the edge on power punches, landing 195 compared to 133 from Parker.